General terms and conditions

 Applicable law, complaints and dispute procedure, dispute resolution

-1. The assignment, the services provided and any liability are exclusively governed by Dutch law.
+1. The assignment, the services and any liability are exclusively governed by Dutch law.

-3. If the Client has any complaints about the work performed by MAES Notary or about an invoice submitted by MAES Notary, they will first report these to a civil-law notary at MAES Notary.
-A complaints procedure is available upon request from MAES Notary.
+3. If the Client has complaints about the work performed by MAES notary, or about an invoice submitted by MAES notary, he will first report these to a civil law notary of MAES notary.
+A complaints procedure can be requested from MAES notary.

-5. For the settlement of disputes by the civil court, only the Dutch court of the place of residence of MAES notary has jurisdiction, provided that the Client is also entitled to turn to the Disputes Committee in accordance with the previous paragraphs.
+5. For the settlement of disputes by the civil court, only the Dutch court of the place of residence of MAES notary is competent, on the understanding that the Client is also entitled to turn to the Disputes Committee in accordance with the previous paragraphs.

 Filed by MAES notary on September 1, 2022